 But when we examine the concept of senders and receivers in communication, we reveal how project teams undermine their own changes by communicating the wrong messages through the wrong people.
 We also reveal who employees really want to hear from, and how to make these communications work.

 Every change can be viewed from the perspective of a sender and a receiver.
 A sender is anyone providing information about the change.
 A receiver is anyone getting information about the change.

-Senders and Receivers are often not in a dialogue at the onset of a change.
+Senders and receivers often don't participate in a true dialogue at the onset of a change.
 They talk right past one another.
 What a sender says and what a receiver hears are typically two very different messages.
-For example, if a supervisor sits down with an employee to discuss a major restructuring project within the company, the supervisor may be enthusiastic and positive.
-She may cover all the key messages including the business reasons for change, the risk of not changing and the urgency to change the organization to remain competitive.
-The supervisor may even emphasize that this is a challenging and exciting time.
-However, when the employee discusses this change at home over dinner, the key messages to his family are often, “I may not have a job” and “The company is having trouble.”
+Imagine a people manager who sits down with an employee to discuss a major organizational restructuring project.
+The manager shares the information in an enthusiastic and positive way.
+She covers all the key messages, including the business reasons for change, the risk of not changing, and the urgency around changing the structure for competitive reasons.
+The people manager may even emphasize that this is a challenging and exciting time.
+However, when the employee discusses this change at home over dinner, the key messages to their family are often, “I may not have a job” and “The company is having trouble.”

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.

 Join the ranks of the more than 45,000 Prosci Certified Change Practitioners around the world.
 Find an upcoming training program near you.

 Need support on a must-win change initiative?
 Want to build a change-capable organization?
 Prosci can partner with you to customize a solution for the specific needs of your organization.

 Create a free account and access a wealth of online resources and research-based tools to help you succeed at each level of your change management journey.